bparanj/rom/fifth_chapter.md

 ## Summary

 In this chapter, we designed experiments to answer the question : 'Where does the class method live?'.
 We found that they live in singleton class and they have their own hierarchy.
-We also saw that class methods are inherited by the subclasses.
+We also saw that class methods are inherited by the sub classes.